devendranaga/networking_notes/protocols/arp/arp.md

 6. ARP will update its cache, notify IP layer that a destination mac is found.
 7. IP layer would then fill in the destination address in the frame and sends out the packet.

+## Gratituous ARP

+Gratituous ARP is initiated by the device without having an ARP request.

+The device sets the operation as ARP Reply, sets its sender mac and ip addresses, sets its destination ip address as the sender ip address and the destination mac can either be all 0s and all Fs.